flowxo/flowxo-sdk/README.md

 ## Introduction

-[Flow XO](https://flowxo.com) is a platform that lets users build automated workflows on top of their existing cloud apps.
+[Flow XO](https://flowxo.com) is a platform for building, hosting and managing bots (chatbots or messaging bots).

 Each supported service is built as a _module_ which is called by the Flow XO _core_.
 A service is split into separate _methods_, and each method is either a _trigger_ (looks for new records, or receives new records via a webhook) or an _action_ (creates, updates or deletes records).